The Watsons, Jane Austen

 Quotes

 “Elizabeth Watson is my special joy.
-Her sister Emma is not so brilliant or endearing as some of Jane’s heroines, but she is a very agreeable, sensible young woman, and it is pleasant to follow her fortunes.”
+Her sister Emma…is a very agreeable, sensible young woman, and it is a pleasure to follow her fortunes.”
 Emily Brown, introduction to The Watsons